haerphi/workshop-node-red/README.md

 **Good job you just finished the login part !**
 ![gif](https://media.giphy.com/media/cQNRp4QA8z7B6/giphy.gif)

+If you have any question about this part, just ask them :)

 ### Create a task (insert again)

 Ok, insert something is easy now, you know how to do it !
 But we will make it bit more complicated. if you don't specify anything, every user will see every task...
 And we don't want it...